BC46/FLSharp/README.md

 # FLSharp
-FLSharp (FL# for short) is a plugin for the game Freelancer (2003) that aims to apply game-related fixes and improvements to the game's code.
+FLSharp (FL# for short) is a plugin for the game Freelancer (2003) that aims to apply game-related fixes and improvements using client hooks.
 These include:
 - Fixed a bug that caused the lights of a trade lane to never turn back on after the trade lane gets disrupted.
 - Fixed a bug that caused waypoints to be cleared when the player reaches the coordinates in a different system.